Breaking News – The latest report from the CDC lists at least 1,742 pediatric COVID-19 deaths and 71 MISC deaths. (see below)

 “Whereas most COVID-19 cases in children are not severe, serious COVID-19 illness resulting in hospitalization still occurs in this age group.”Coronavirus Disease 2019 in Children — United States, February 12–April 2, 2020

-So far, while fewer than 2% of cases in the United States have occurred in children and teens who are less than 18 years old, some of those “pediatric COVID-19 cases were hospitalized.”
+So far, while only about 16% of cases in the United States have occurred in children and teens who are less than 18 years old, many of those “pediatric COVID-19 cases were hospitalized.”

-Some were even admitted to the ICU and tragically, a few have died.
+Some were even admitted to the ICU and tragically, many have died.

 Are Kids Dying With COVID-19?

 So far, as of mid-August, there have been over 6,433,794 COVID-19 deaths worldwide (all ages), including over 1,026,757 deaths in the United States (all ages).

 And many of those deaths have been in children, including children who were previously healthy.

 It’s important to note that some these recent COVID-19 deaths in children are still being investigated, but according to reports they include:

 - a teenager in California who did not have any preexisting conditions (being investigated by the CDC to see if from COVID-19)